Foreward: “No Passes for You, Third-Party Participants”

 When we came to you with our hurt, you turned us away.
 Then and now.

-When we showed you our wounds, you chided us as if they were self-inflicted before bandaging us in shame.
+When we showed you our wounds, you chided us as if they were self-inflicted before bandaging us in shame and sentencing us in silence.

 You treated us worse than the least.
 You called us enemies.
 You slayed, then shoved us into shadows.